schemapress/Schema/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.7 =
+In this release, we have introduced new settings page and step-by-step settings Configuration Wizard.
+Please, update the plugin on your website now to get fixes and enhancements.

 = 1.6.9.8.2 =
 In this release, most of the reported bugs has been fixed.
 Please, update the plugin on your website now to get fixes and enhancements.